 Depending on the severity of the incident, the police may wish to open an investigation to try and locate the person who hit you.
 After all, failing to stop when you’ve hit someone is a criminal offence so the police will usually be very keen to speak to the individual.

 All the information you’ve gathered will come in handy so be sure to share this with them to make locating the offender a much simpler task.

 Speak to your insurance company

-If your no claims discount is protected then you should be able to make a claim without affecting your NCD, which is why it’s always a good idea to protect them if you can afford the extra costs it’ll incur.
+If your no claims discount is protected then you should be able to make a claim without affecting your no claims bonus, which is why it may be a good idea to protect your NCB if you can afford the extra costs it’ll incur.